Long short-term memory: Development

-Aspects of LSTM were anticipated by "focused back-propagation" (Mozer, 1989), cited by the LSTM paper.
+Aspects of LSTM were anticipated by "focused back-propagation", cited by the LSTM paper.

 Sepp Hochreiter's 1991 German diploma thesis analyzed the vanishing gradient problem and developed principles of the method.
 His supervisor, Jürgen Schmidhuber, considered the thesis highly significant.

 An early version of LSTM was published in 1995 in a technical report by Sepp Hochreiter and Jürgen Schmidhuber, then published in the NIPS 1996 conference.

 The most commonly used reference point for LSTM was published in 1997 in the journal Neural Computation.
 By introducing Constant Error Carousel (CEC) units, LSTM deals with the vanishing gradient problem.
 The initial version of LSTM block included cells, input and output gates.

-(Felix Gers, Jürgen Schmidhuber, and Fred Cummins, 1999) introduced the forget gate (also called "keep gate") into the LSTM architecture in 1999, enabling the LSTM to reset its own state.
+Felix Gers, Jürgen Schmidhuber, and Fred Cummins introduced the forget gate (also called "keep gate") into the LSTM architecture in 1999, enabling the LSTM to reset its own state.
 This is the most commonly used version of LSTM nowadays.

-(Gers, Schmidhuber, and Cummins, 2000) added peephole connections.
+They added peephole connections in 2000.
 Additionally, the output activation function was omitted.

 Development of variants

+In 2005 Graves and Schmidhuber published LSTM with full backpropagation through time and bidirectional LSTM.

-(Graves, Fernandez, Gomez, and Schmidhuber, 2006) introduce a new error function for LSTM: Connectionist Temporal Classification (CTC) for simultaneous alignment and recognition of sequences.
+In 2006 Graves, Fernandez, Gomez, and Schmidhuber introduced a new error function for LSTM: Connectionist Temporal Classification (CTC) for simultaneous alignment and recognition of sequences.

-(Graves, Schmidhuber, 2005) published LSTM with full backpropagation through time and bidirectional LSTM.

-(Kyunghyun Cho et al., 2014) published a simplified variant of the forget gate LSTM called Gated recurrent unit (GRU).
+In 2014 Kyunghyun Cho an others published a simplified variant of the forget gate LSTM called Gated recurrent unit (GRU).

-(Rupesh Kumar Srivastava, Klaus Greff, and Schmidhuber, 2015) used LSTM principles to create the Highway network, a feedforward neural network with hundreds of layers, much deeper than previous networks.
+In 2015 Srivastava, Greff, and Schmidhuber used LSTM principles to create the Highway network, a feedforward neural network with hundreds of layers, much deeper than previous networks.
 Concurrently, the ResNet architecture was developed.
 It is equivalent to an open-gated or gateless highway network.

-A modern upgrade of LSTM called xLSTM is published by a team led by Sepp Hochreiter (Maximilian et al, 2024).
+A modern upgrade of LSTM called xLSTM is published by a team led by Sepp Hochreiter.
 One of the 2 blocks (mLSTM) of the architecture are parallelizable like the Transformer architecture, the other ones (sLSTM) allow state tracking.